The Servant (1963 film)

 The Servant is a 1963 British drama film directed by Joseph Losey.
-It was written by Harold Pinter, who adapted Robin Maugham's 1948 novella.
-The Servant stars Dirk Bogarde, Sarah Miles, Wendy Craig and James Fox.
-It opened at London's Warner Theatre on 14 November 1963.
+It was written by Harold Pinter, who adapted Robin Maugham's 1948 novella of the same name.
+The film stars Dirk Bogarde, Sarah Miles, Wendy Craig and James Fox.

-The first of Pinter's four film collaborations with Losey, The Servant is a tightly constructed film about the psychological relationships among the four central characters and examines issues relating to social class.
+The first of Pinter's three film collaborations with Losey, The Servant is a tightly constructed film about the psychological relationships among the four central characters and examines issues relating to social class.

 Plot

-Wealthy Londoner Tony, who says he is part of a plan to build cities in Brazil, moves into his new house, and hires Hugo Barrett as his manservant.
+Tony, a wealthy Londoner, who says that he is part of a plan to build cities in Brazil, moves into his new house and hires Hugo Barrett as his manservant.
 Barrett appears to take easily to his new job, and he and Tony form a quiet bond, retaining their social roles.
 Relationships begin shifting, however, when Tony's girlfriend Susan meets Barrett.
 She is suspicious of Barrett and asks Tony to dismiss him, but he refuses.

 To bring his lover, Vera, into his world, Barrett convinces Tony that the house also needs a maid.
 When Tony finally agrees, Barrett hires Vera on the pretext that she is his sister.
 Barrett encourages Vera to seduce Tony.
 Later, when Tony and Susan return early from a vacation, they find Barrett and Vera sleeping together.
 Believing that the two are siblings, he flies into a rage at Barrett, who then reveals that they are not related and she is his fiancée.
 He and Vera then make it clear that Tony was sleeping with her, to Susan's dismay.
-After Tony dismisses them, Susan departs silently.
+After Tony dismisses them, Susan departs, humming "The Wedding March."

 At this point, Tony has become reliant on Barrett and Vera.
 He becomes a drunkard, which is exacerbated by Susan's refusal to answer his calls.
 Eventually, Tony encounters Barrett in a pub, who spins a tale about Vera having made fools of them both.
 He begs Tony to re-engage him as his manservant, and he agrees.

 Gradually the two reverse roles, with Barrett taking more control and Tony retreating into infantilism.
 Barrett also insinuates Vera back into the house.
 Susan arrives and attempts to convince Tony to come back to her.
 She finds him totally dependent on Barrett who keeps him supplied with alcohol and prostitutes.
 She walks through the sordid scene, and suddenly kisses Barrett, who forcefully returns her attentions.
 As he grows more brutal, Susan struggles to free herself from his embrace, and Tony, rising from his drunken stupor, attempts to intervene.
 However, he trips and falls onto the floor, causing all the prostitutes to laugh at him.
 Tony then has an outburst and Barrett orders everyone to leave.
 Before departing, Susan slaps Barrett with the jeweled collar of her coat.
 Barrett is shocked, but quickly recovers and places her coat on her shoulder as she leaves.
 He then walks upstairs where Vera is waiting for him, passing Tony, who is slumped on the ground and clutching a drink.